 We address two main questions in this study.
 The first is whether targeted corrections are effective in reducing false beliefs related to voter and election fraud.
-Although corrective information such as fact-checks are generally effective in reducing the endorsement of the specific false claims that they target (Chan et al. 2017; Walter et al. 2020; Walter and Murphy 2018), less research has sought to understand whether this effect extends to voter and election fraud, a topic that is prone to misinformed claims and strongly held beliefs.
-Our second, and more central, question is whether a specific correction causes people to update their more general beliefs and attitudes.
-Scholarship to date reaches conflicting conclusions on whether this process occurs and what mechanisms might explain these outcomes.
+Although corrective information such as fact-checks are effective in reducing the endorsement of the specific false claims that they target (Chan et al. 2017; Walter et al. 2020; Walter and Murphy 2018), less research has sought to understand whether this effect extends to voter and election fraud, a topic that is plagued by misinformation and misperceptions.
+Our second, and more central, question is whether a specific correction of a fraud claim causes people to update their more abstract or generalized beliefs and attitudes about election integrity - i.e., whether correcting specific inaccurate fraud claims changes not only beliefs about that claim, but also more general beliefs about election legitimacy and the prevalence of fraud.